erichocean/blossom/INSTALL.md

     node testrunner.js tests/path/to/test.js

+Some tests currently fail because they have not been updated for our Vows-based test runner.
+Patches welcome!

-The infrastructure for testing the application framework and apps you build with Blossom is coming soon.
+Note: The infrastructure for testing the application framework and apps you build with Blossom is coming soon.

 Questions?
 Ask on the #blossom channel at irc.freenode.net.